 Functions of File Attachment Fields

-Most, but not all, document and image files are able to be previewed in Filevine.
+Most, but not all, document, image, image, video, and audio files are able to be previewed in Filevine.
 Clicking on the file, or clicking the dropdown menu and then choosing “preview,” will open a window will the file.
+A full list of the file types able to be previewed can be found in the "Preview Files" article.

 Clock System Errors

 Please note that Filevine file uploads, including attachment fields, require an accurate system clock.
-If you encounter errors, please read this article.
+If you encounter errors, please read this article on document upload errors.

 Converting a Field